muqingcwnu/Federated-Deep-Q-Network-for-Privacy-Preserving-and-Ultra-Low-Latency-Resource-Allocation-in-6G-RANs/README.md

-# FedDQN: Federated Deep Q-Network for 6G Resource Allocation
+"FedDQN: Federated Deep Q-Network for 6G Resource Allocation"

 This repository implements a Federated Deep Q-Network (FedDQN) approach for resource allocation in 6G wireless networks.
 The implementation includes both centralized and federated learning approaches, along with several baseline algorithms for comparison.

-## Overview
+Overview

 The project implements a reinforcement learning-based resource allocation system for 6G wireless networks, featuring: